Super T-Girder Bridge Design as per AS 5100

 5. Analyze and check results

 We can auto-generate the load combinations as per AS 5100.
-These load combinations will include the results of CS analysis, Static analysis, Moving Load analysis, etc. Results like reactions, deformations, stresses, bending moment diagrams, shear force diagrams can be checked graphically and extracted in terms of result tables.
+These load combinations will include the results of CS analysis, Static analysis, Moving Load analysis, etc. Results like reactions, deformations, stresses, bending moment diagrams, and shear force diagrams can be checked graphically and extracted in terms of result tables.
 Results can then be exported in an Excel File via the Excel Report button.

 Figure 7.
 Analyze and check resultsFigure 7.
 Analyze and check results

-6. Design the girders as per AS 5100 using the PSC design feature in midas Civil
+6. Design the girders as per AS 5100 using the PSC design feature in MIDAS CIVIL

-In midas civil, we can design the Super T girders using the PSC design feature.
+In MIDAS CIVIL, we can design the Super T girders using the PSC design feature.
 The program will perform the ultimate limit state design and serviceability limit state design as per AS 5100.
 After the design is performed, design results like flexural capacity, shear capacity check, stress check at service, stress check-in construction stages, etc., can be obtained.
 A complete design report in Excel format can be generated, including all the necessary design calculations in detail.

 Figure 8.
 Design report in Excel formatFigure 8.
 Design report in Excel format